stevemichaelwhite/forecast-crypto/README.md

 can be anything you find interesting, so does not have to be a StatsNZ series.
 You might want to consult others to see if someone else is interested in it too.
-While it is much better if you do your own analysis on a time series it is helpful if, after you have done your work, you can compare your results with someone independently working on the same time series.
+While it is much better if you do your own analysis on a time series, it is helpful if, after you have done your work, you can compare your results with someone independently working on the same time series.
 * If your are struggling to think of anything here are some suggestions
     * Monthly visitor arrivals